-Pedestrianisation in Hackney Central, London (Hackney Cyclist)
+Pedestrianisation in Hackney Central, London

 This case study looks at lessons from the successful conversion of a narrow London street to a pedestrian and cycle-only area.
-The 'Narroway' in Hackney Central had historically forced cyclists on to the pavements to avoid a busy bus route which itself created significant congestion issues.
+The 'Narroway' in Hackney Central had historically forced cyclists onto the pavements to avoid a busy bus route, which itself created significant congestion issues.

-The narrowing of streets is a necessity for many urban areas where walkways are too narrow or littered with obstacles to allow for effective social distancing.
+The narrowing of streets given to cars is a necessity for many urban areas where walkways are too narrow or littered with obstacles to allow for effective social distancing.
 As London embarks on its own new Streetspace plan to use temporary materials to widen footways and solve these issues across the capital, this case study is from one of its boroughs that has already had success with a programme of pedestrianisation on one of its narrowest streets.

 This case study looks at the northern section of Mare Street in Hackney Central, also known as the Narroway.
 Its narrow section of road had historically forced cyclists on to the pavements to avoid a busy bus route which itself created significant congestion issues.

 In a blog from Hackney Cyclist, the transformation of the Narroway to a pedestrian and cycle only zone is described, covering many of the tactical initiatives to address local concerns and opportunities: